Aljgutier/aljgutier.github.io/posts/Financial Markets/20201031-MarketCycleDataAnalysis.md

 # Data Analysis

 Though there are numerous data from various sources, it will help organize our analysis into a few salient categories.
-* **Economic Indicators** - Indicators such as gross domestic product, consumer sentiment, yield Curve, and employment that impact the market performance
+* **Economic Indicators** - Indicators such as gross domestic product, consumer sentiment, yield curve, and employment that impact the market performance
 * **Price/Earnings**  - The market PE ratio represents the forward-looking price valuation to trailing earnings.
-* **Market Momentum**  - Market trend indicators include moving averages and average directional index, measuring the market direction.
+* **Market Momentum**  - Market trend indicators include moving averages and average directional index.
 * **Volatility** - Volatility is a measure of market stability.

 ##### Economic Indicators

-We previously imported several economic indicators, and these, along with some data transformations, are illustrated in Figure 1.
+We previously imported several economic indicators, and these, along with data transformations are illustrated in Figure 1.
 It is useful to Zoom into a period, including a few market cycles, and observe the market behavior relative to the economic indicators.
 * The unemployment rate (*UNRATE*),  illustrates correlation to the market up and down cycle.
 As noted in Part 1, the unemployment rate is a lagging indicator. *UNRATE* falls and seems to reach a low point before a market crash, as the market hits its peak.
 On the other hand, unemployment tends to rise when the market hits a low point.
 We capture the unemployment rate's direction in the variable *unrate_pchange* ("Unemployment Percent Change").
 * Consumer sentiment  (*UMCSENT*) falls during down cycles and often at the peak of the market is running at close to 100%.
 As with the unemployment rate, the directional change in the unemployment rate is significant.
 Consumer sentiment falls during a market down cycle and rises as the market comes out of a down period.
 * The consumer price index (CPI) variable (*CPIAUCSL*) shows a long term rising trend and will need to be detrended to be useful as an ML feature.
 To this end, the *cpimom* variable contains the percent change from one month to the next.